chappidiSiddhartha/code_100k_movielens_bayesian_personalized_ranking/README.md

 Framework-
 The implementation of the BPR model is provided by Cornac, a comprehensive framework for recommender systems that emphasizes models leveraging auxiliary data (e.g., item descriptions, images, and social networks).
 BPR is included in the model collections of Cornac.

-For detailed documentation of the BPR model within Cornac, please refer to Cornac Documentation.
-The source code for the BPR implementation is available on the Cornac GitHub repository.

 Data Splitting
 To evaluate the performance of our item recommendation system, we utilize the python_random_split tool for consistency.
 The data is randomly divided into training and test sets with a 75/25 ratio.